yosshy/ansible-pacemaker/README.md

 "resource" contains the crm resource to configure.
 'primitive ... nic="port-ctl"' is just like "crm configure primitive" subcommand.
 As such after every call of the pacemaker module there is an implicit commit.

+if `ignore_target_role` is given and true the meta.target-role value will be ignored when comparing current and new cib, allowing for resource restart outside this module.

 state=<present|absent> works just like other ansible modules (default=present).
 If there is the same configuration, a task with state=present will do nothing